gdsfactory/gdsfactory/docs/developer.md

 | Netlist | `tests/test_netlists.py` | YAML | Tests that extracted netlist yaml contents have not changed. |
 | Ports | `tests/components/test_ports.py` | CSV | Tests that port locations have not changed |
 | Containers | `tests/test_containers.py` | YAML | Tests that container settings have not changed |

+- regressions tests: avoids unwanted regressions by storing Components port locations in CSV and metadata in YAML files.
+You can force to regenerate the reference files running `pytest --force-regen -s` from the repo root directory.
+  - `tests/components/test_components.py` stores all the component settings in YAML
+  - `tests/components/test_ports.py` stores all port locations in a CSV file
+  - `tests/test_netlists.py` stores all the component netlist in YAML and rebuilds the component from the netlist.
+Converts the routed PIC into YAML and build back into the same PIC from its YAML definition
+  - difftest: writes all components GDS in `run_layouts` and compares them with `ref_layouts`.
+When running the test it will do a boolean of the `run_layout` and the `ref_layout` and raise an error for any significant differences.
+It will prompt you to review the differences in klayout and approve or reject the new GDS.

 To regenerate regression reference files, you can run